different-ai/file-organizer-2000/README.md

 # FileOrganizer2000

 This repository contains the code for the Obsidian plugin "File Organizer 2000".
-This plugin auto-organizes your files, starting with images.
-It uses GPT Vision to automatically convert your images into text.
-You can use it for OCR, but it goes also beyond that.
+This plugin auto-organizes your file.
+It transcribes audio, uses AI to annotate images, and automatically renames and moves new files to the most likeley folders.

 ⚠️ ALPHA Highly experimental